 That’s why.
 According to Forrester “By 2021, insights-driven business will steal $1.8 trillion dollars a year in revenue from competitors that are not insights-driven.”

-Mind the word “steal”.
+Let the word “steal” really sink in.
 In order to compete, businesses are going to have to significantly increase the amount of data they use.